markasch/DT-tbx-v1/_pages/codes.md

 layout: page
 title: codes
 permalink: /codes/
-description: All the codes for book examples.
+description: Codes for all examples in the book.
+Open for detailed list, or click on the Github icon for direct access.
 nav: true
 horizontal: false
 ---